 Thursday, November 24, 2022 and Friday, November 25, 2022.

-It is the responsibility of the Commissioner of the Revenue to uphold the Constitution and the laws of Virginia.
-This office keeps a continuous record of the revenue assessed, from which key projections are made to the County Administrator for preparation of the County's annual budget.
+York County Commissioner of the Revenue, Ann H. Thomas, is a publicly elected Constitutional Officer.
+As an elected Constitutional Officer, it is the responsibility of the Commissioner of the Revenue to uphold the Constitution and the laws of Virginia.
+This office keeps a continuous record of the revenue assessed, from which key projections are made to the County Administrator for preparation of the County’s annual budget.
 It also serves as a source of revenue data for researching and planning for the state and local community.

 The scope of the work administered and processed, and the taxes assessed by the Commissioner of the Revenue’s Office, is extremely broad and complex.
 This office plays a vital role in the multitude of services offered to taxpayers at the local level.
 Type of taxes administered by the Commissioner of the Revenue include:

 Forms and supporting documentation may be submitted electronically through the use of the document upload portal.
 For more information regarding using the document upload portal, please visit our Forms page.

 DO NOT SEND FORMS TO OUR EMAIL ADDRESS

 Due to scheduled nightly maintenance, online services may be unavailable

 between 12 AM and 4 AM.
 We apologize for any inconvenience.